 3. Early education

-Another unbelievable fact is that Albert wasn’t fond of the catholic school he went to as a child.
+Another unbelievable fact is that Albert wasn’t fond of the catholic school he went to when he was young.
 As a child, he had an aptitude and fondness for maths and science and was not impressed with the way other subjects were taught.
 When he was five years old, his father bought him a compass as a gift.
 His inquisitive mind immediately started to figure out why the needle of the compass always pointed north.

 4. Self-taught scholar